Not Tonight (video game): Gameplay

 The gameplay of Not Tonight is based on the responsibilities of a bouncer, working in Albion (England) as a person of European heritage who was newly stripped of his or her British citizenship and has become stateless.
 As a bouncer, the player must analyse various parts of the guests' identification cards, checking whether they are under age, have provided expired documents, have provided fraudulent information, are hiding contraband, or have an incorrectly matching photograph, and determine whether to allow entry to an establishment.
 As the game progresses, the player must undertake additional measures as requested by larger venues or by the state.
 This includes: stopping various nationalities from entering, those who wear certain clothing, individuals who are not on the guest list, people without tickets, and various other rules as gameplay becomes more challenging.
-Additionally, the player can also accept bribes or sell recreational drugs which will immediately gain money at the expense of losing social credit score (similar to the philosophy of social credit system).
-Failing to pass a mission will lower credit score.
-A loss of social credit can prevent the player from gaining more jobs and damage their progress and will result in the player being deported if the score reaches zero, ending the game.
-After every mission, the player returns to their flat to interact with characters, pay any outstanding rent, and to purchase any items that they may need.
+Additionally, the player can also accept bribes or sell recreational drugs which will immediately gain money at the expense of losing social credit.
+Failing to pass a mission will also result in social credit loss, which can prevent the player from gaining more jobs, damage their progress and even end the game in deportation if the score drops to 0.
+After every mission, the player returns to their flat to interact with other characters, pay any outstanding rent, and to purchase any items that they may need.
 While playing the game, the player must make decisions which will affect the story through various characters that can be encountered.